 Assistant Headteacher KS3 and Transition

-At the Joseph Rowntree School we know how important Transition days are for students to be able to start in year 7 successfully.
-Every year we put a great deal of time and effort into ensuring these days are informative, put students at ease, make them familiar with their new school, and ensure parents and guardians feel confident in the plans for September.
-This year will be no exception.
+At the Joseph Rowntree School we know how important a Transition day is for students to be able to start in year 7 successfully.
+Every year we put a great deal of time and effort into ensuring this day is informative, put students at ease, make them familiar with their new school, and ensure parents and guardians feel confident in the plans for September.

 Here is an example of a year 7 timetable